imcsk8/comp-docs/vps-containers.md

-# Virtual Private Server using docker containers
+# Virtual Private Server using containers

 Containers are very popular for microservices and their other use cases tend to be overlooked.
 Since containers provide isolation for Operating System Virtualization, they can be used as VPS's.